jenova-marie/ninshubur/README.md

    │   PostgreSQL        │         │   via RAG               │
    └─────────────────────┘         └─────────────────────────┘
         Both phases are entirely on-demand.
-        Ninshubur is a CLI tool — there is no daemon, no live listener, no background process.
+        𒀭Ninshubur is a CLI tool — there is no daemon, no live listener, no background process.
         She acts only when you invoke her.

    Both phases respect USER_IDS — only the listed speakers are persisted.
 ```

-**Phase I — The Scrape.** When Jenova runs `pnpm cli backfill`, Ninshubur briefly logs into Discord, walks the configured channels' history through Discord's REST API, and writes **only messages authored by users listed in `USER_IDS`** into PostgreSQL via Drizzle ORM.
+**Phase I — The Scrape.** When Jenova runs `pnpm cli backfill`, 𒀭Ninshubur briefly logs into Discord, walks the configured channels' history through Discord's REST API, and writes **only messages authored by users listed in `USER_IDS`** into PostgreSQL via Drizzle ORM.
 Any message from someone not in `USER_IDS` is filtered out during the scrape and never persisted.
-When the backfill completes, Ninshubur disconnects and exits — the next invocation is a brand-new login.
+When the backfill completes, 𒀭Ninshubur disconnects and exits — the next invocation is a brand-new login.

 The result is an archive of the High Priestesses' teaching corpus — their morning greetings, their lessons, their answers to questions, their personal reflections — captured at the moments Jenova chooses to run a scrape.
 There is no record of who *asked* a question or who *replied* to whom (unless the replier is also a listed Priestess), and no record at all between scrapes.